mcruz206/LearnAI-Bootcamp/Lab02.3_customvision01/README.md

 ### The Training API key

 You also need to have a training API key.
 The training API key allows you to create, manage and train Custom Vision projects programatically.
-All operations on the [website](https://customvision.ai) are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
-You can obtain a key by creating a project at the website and then clicking on the "setting" gear in the top right.
+All operations on https://customvision.ai are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
+You can obtain a key by creating a new project at https://customvision.ai and then clicking on the "setting" gear in the top right.

 **Lab: Creating a Custom Vision Application**